elba7r/system/erpnext/docs/user/videos/learn/employee.md

 **Duration: 1:59**

-This video walks you through adding Employee in Revalue.
+This video walks you through adding Employee in ERPNext.